henfrydls/Portafolio-Manager/SETUP.md

 The site supports English and Spanish:
 - Default language: English
 - Language switcher in top-right corner
+### Automatic Translation Setup (i18n branch)

+1. Ensure a translation provider is reachable. `docker compose up` starts LibreTranslate on port 5000.
+2. Go to **Dashboard ??
+Settings** and set:
+   - Default language (source language you edit in)
+   - Enable automatic translation
+   - Provider: `libretranslate`
+   - API URL: `http://libretranslate:5000` (or your hosted instance)
+   - Timeout: seconds to wait per request
+3. Save the form.
+The settings page shows whether the connection is healthy.
+4. Edit your profile/projects/blog posts in the default language.
+After saving, the edit screen displays the status for each translated language.

+**Tip**: to disable auto translation temporarily, uncheck the toggle in Settings.
+Existing manual translations are preserved.

 - Upload CVs in both languages

 ### Database